-Surrogates are more specific abiotic or biotic indicators/indicator groups that provide an estimate of a component of biodiversity (Lambeck, 1997).
+Surrogates are specific abiotic or biotic indicators/indicator groups that provide an estimate of a component of biodiversity (Lambeck, 1997).
 A good surrogate meets the assumptions that the target-surrogate relationship remains constant over time and space.
 Many studies have investigated the effectiveness of surrogates, with mixed results.
 For example, percent canopy cover was found to be a poor surrogate for bird richness in different geographic regions (Pierson, Mortelliti, Barton, Lane, & Lindenmayer, 2016).
 In contrast, mollusk diversity served as a good surrogate to estimate community diversity on the rocky shores of a marine park in Australia (Smith, 2005) and mycorrhizal fungal diversity was a good surrogate for plant diversity in lab and field experiments (Van Der Heijden et al., 1998).